 - What activities can be done during summer?

 After you have finished talking about summer, share a book about summer with the children.
 Here are some books with a summer theme that are perfect for reading aloud to your preschool students.

 - “One Hot Summer Day” by Nina Crews

 - “Mouse’s First Summer” by Lauren Thompson

 Dramatic Play Ideas

 Dramatic play promotes literacy, strengthens fine motor skills and helps preschoolers learn about a subject.
-Provide items and basic ideas for your students to take part in summer-themed dramatic play, such as the following ideas.
+Provide items and basic ideas for your students to take part in a summer-themed dramatic play, such as the following ideas:

 Students can pretend to be picnicking at the park with this fun dramatic play activity.
 Provide a picnic basket, large blanket, pretend food and plastic plates, cups and utensils for the children to picnic with.